Best productivity Chrome extensions for 2026: quick answer

 Developer tools

 Developers already live in the browser.
-The right extension shortens the loop between noticing a problem and understanding it.
+The right extension shortens the distance between "that looks wrong" and the actual cause.

 11. React Developer Tools

-The official React DevTools extension adds a React tab to Chrome DevTools, letting you inspect component hierarchies, props, state, and hooks in real time.
+The official React DevTools extension adds a React tab to Chrome DevTools.
+You can inspect component hierarchies, props, state, and hooks in real time.
 If you build with React, install it.

 Best for: React developers.
 Price: Free.